Future of the Indian Air Force: Delays in procurements

-On 17 December 2024, a parliamentary panel report stated that the Indian Air Force has a combat fleet strength of 31 squadrons against a minimal requirement of 42 squadrons.
-The fall of squadron strength is due to the retirement of multiple ageing aircraft like MiG-21, MiG-23 and MiG-27 in 2000s and 2010s without replacement.
+On 17 December 2024, a parliamentary panel report stated that the Indian Air Force had a combat fleet strength of 31 squadrons against a minimum requirement of 42 squadrons.
+The decrease in squadron strength is due to the retirement of multiple ageing aircraft, including MiG-21s, MiG-23s and MiG-27s, in the 2000s and 2010s without replacement.
 However, "multi-pronged" approaches are being taken to "minimise the impact" as per the report.
-The depletion of squadron strength is planned to be addressed by the procurement of HAL Tejas, HAL Tejas Mk2 and the MRFA programme.
+The depletion of squadron strength is planned to be addressed by the procurement of the HAL Tejas and HAL Tejas Mk2; and the MRFA programme.

 By 23 December, the Ministry of Defence formed a high-level committee chaired by Defence Secretary Rajesh Kumar Singh.
 The committee was tasked with proposing a new Road Map to address the critical capability gap of the Air Force.
-There were a shortage of not only fighter jets but also force multipliers like AEW&C, mid-flight refuellers and ISR aircraft.
-The report of the panel was to be submitted by January-end 2025 after surveying the IAF's "overall capability development through several indigenous design and development as well as direct acquisition projects".
+There were a shortage of not only fighter jets but also force multipliers such as AEW&C, in-flight refuellers and ISR aircraft.
+The report of the panel was to be submitted by the end of January 2025 after surveying the IAF's "overall capability development through several indigenous design and development as well as direct acquisition projects".
 Members of the panel included DRDO chairman Samir V. Kamat, Secretary of Defence Production Sanjeev Kumar and Deputy Chief of the Air Staff Air Marshal Tejinder Singh among others.
 Stalled fighter aircraft acquisition includes 83 Tejas Mk1A on order and the MRFA programme.
 The Tejas programme was being delayed due to the supply delay of F-404 engines.
 The procurement of force multipliers will also be evaluated.
 India has only 6 Il-78MKI aircraft inducted in 2003-04 against a requirement of at least 18 such aircraft which are necessary to enhance operational range of combat aircraft.
 Also, IAF operates only 3 Netra and Phalcon AWACS (inducted in 2009-11) each.
-Programmes like the Netra Mk1A and Mk2 needed to be fast-tracked as well.
+Programmes such as the Netra Mk1A and Mk2 needed to be fast-tracked as well.

 Additional ageing aircraft to be retired, including: